Dermatology

 Chronic Renal Disease

-Treatment with emollients, topicals including pramoxine, topical corticosteroids, and sedating antihistamines may be helpful in mild cases.
-Other first-line therapies include UVB phototherapy and erythropoietin.
+Other than general treatments as mentioned earlier, mild disease might respond to UVB phototherapy and erythropoietin.
 Second-line treatments include oral activated charcoal, cholestyramine, and the opioid antagonist naltrexone.
-Third-line therapies include thalidomide and parathyroidectomy.
-1,10
+Third-line therapies include thalidomide and parathyroidectomy.1, 10

 Dialysis can provide some relief but rarely improves itching significantly.
-Parathyroid hormone levels have also been found to be increased, and this has been implicated as a cause of pruritus.
-Patients with increased levels of parathyroid hormone who undergo parathyroidectomy experience relief of pruritus.
-6 Aromatherapy was shown to have benefit for patients undergoing hemodialysis in a recent study.
-Renal transplantation is the definitive treatment.
-1,10
+Parathyroid hormone levels have been found to be increased and have been implicated as a cause.
+These patients experience relief of pruritus after parathyroidectomy.6 Renal transplantation is the definitive treatment.1, 10

 Cholestatic Disease

-In addition to general topical and systemic supportive therapies, another treatment is ion exchange resins, such as cholestyramine, which probably acts by lowering levels of bile salts and other pruritogens.
-Altered central opioidergic neurotransmission is believed to be a contributing factor,12 and opioid antagonists such as naloxone and naltrexone have been found useful.13 Second-line therapies include rifampicin, which has been shown to reduce pruritus in patients with primary biliary cirrhosis,14 ursodeoxycholic acid, SSRIs, and S-adenosylmethionine.
-Third-line treatment includes UVB phototherapy, extracorporeal albumin dialysis, plasmapheresis, and dronabinol, a cannabinoid.
-1,10
+Ion-exchange resins, such as cholestyramine, probably act by lowering levels of bile salts and other pruritogens.
+Altered central opioidergic neurotransmission is believed to be a contributing factor, 12 and opioid antagonists such as naloxone and naltrexone have been found useful.13 Second-line therapies include rifampicin, which has been shown to reduce pruritus in patients with primary biliary cirrhosis, 14 ursodeoxycholic acid, SSRIs, and S-adenosylmethionine.
+Third-line treatment includes UVB phototherapy, extracorporeal albumin dialysis, plasmapheresis, and dronabinol, a cannabinoid.1, 10

 Polycythemia Rubra Vera